Skip to content

 So how might you spend your time in the interim?

-Separating the work at hand from the work at hand
+Separating the Tactical from the Emotional

 After we sold my last company, I found myself in a period of transition that was disorienting.
 I did not really have a role in the business going forward.
-There was work for me to do around the transition, and around the managing of the company’s relationship with investors and the like, but it did not require the usually 40+ hours per week.
+There was work for me to do around the transition, and around the managing of the company’s relationship with investors and the like, but it did not require the usual 40+ hours per week.
 Nor did it require my attention and imagination in the same way the CEO role had.

 If you are facing a shutdown, you may find yourself in a similar liminal space.